phoophoo187/Privacy_SDN_Edge_IoT/experiment-mininet-wifi/README.md

 That is why we decided to use Ubuntu18.04.
 <br>
 ## Installation
-After we get a clean installation and updated of Ubuntu18.04.
+After we got a clean installation and updated of Ubuntu18.04.
 We follow these steps.
 - **step 1:** $sudo apt-get update
 - **step 2:** $sudo apt-get upgrade